rozsass/text-dev-editor/_pages/endorsements.md

 >"I know of few books about data analysis and visualization that are as comprehensive, deep, practical, and current as this one; and I know of almost none that are as fun to read. **Gábor Békés and Gábor Kézdi have created a most unusual and most compelling beast: a textbook that teaches you the subject manner well and that, at the same time, you can enjoy reading cover-to-cover."**

 [Alberto Cairo](http://albertocairo.com){:target="_blank"}, Professor at University of Miami, School of Journalism

->"This textbook is excellent at dissecting and explaining the underlying process of data analysis.
-Békés and Kézdi have masterfully woven into their instruction a comprehensive range of case studies.
-The result is a **rigorous textbook grounded in real-world learning, at once accessible and engaging to novice scholars and advanced practitioners alike**.
-I have every confidence it will be valued by future generations.""

-[Kerwin K. Charles](https://som.yale.edu/faculty/kerwin-k-charles){:target="_blank"}, Professor of Economics and Management, and Dean, Yale School of Management

 >"**A multifaceted book that considers many sides of data analysis, all of them important for the contemporary student and practitioner.** It brings together classical statistics, regression, and causal inference, sending the message that awareness of all three aspects is important for success in this field.
 Many "best practices" are discussed in accessible language and illustrated using interesting datasets."